superarts/swift-dep/README.md

 	expect(sd.all["A"]) == ["D", "C", "E", "F"]
 ```

-By setting `order` to `.Insert`, dependencies stick close to each other in a hereditary manner:
+Previously, by setting `order` to `.Insert`, dependencies stick close to each other in a hereditary manner:

 ```
 	let sd = SwiftDep()